Sleep Apnea Across a Lifetime

 What is DOME?

-DOME is a concept, not just a procedure.
-The idea is simple: the upper jaw and the floor of the nose share the same bone, and when that bone is widened into a proper dome shape, the nasal airway opens, the tongue gains room to rest against the palate, and breathing during sleep improves.
+DOME is a concept, and not just a procedure.
+The idea: the upper jaw and the floor of the nose share the same bone, and when that bone is widened into a proper dome shape, the nasal airway opens, the tongue gains room to rest against the palate, and breathing during sleep improves.
 The destination is the dome-shaped palate.
 The path to get there has changed over time.

 I first described DOME in our 2017 paper as a surgical technique for adults whose palatal suture had already fused.
-It used a bone-anchored expander combined with a minimally invasive procedure to release the suture, and the patient turned the expander once a day for about a month.
+It used a bone and tooth anchored expander combined with a surgical procedure to separate the maxilla, and the patient turned the expander once a day for about a month.
 That approach is still the right answer for some patients, particularly those with significant skeletal restriction or who need it combined with other surgery.

 Today, most patients reach the same dome-shaped palate without traditional surgery.
-DOMEzero and DOMEmini are the next evolution of the concept: synchronized protocols that combine bone-level palatal expansion with clear aligners, so adults and children get the airway and bite benefits at the same time, without the large temporary teeth gaps older expansion methods produced.
+DOMEzero and DOMEmini are the next evolution of the concept: synchronized protocols that combine bone-level palatal expansion with clear aligners, so adults and children get the airway and bite benefits at the same time.
+This also avoids the large temporary teeth gaps (diastema) that older expansion methods, or contemporary "rapid" procedures, produced.
 Which path fits depends on skeletal maturity, the degree of palate constriction, and what bite correction is needed.
 The destination is the same.
-The means of getting there have become less invasive.
+The means of getting there have become less invasive and more patient-centric.

 Further reading: Aligning Maxillary Expansion with Nasal Breathing